absmach/magistrala-docs/docs/user-guide/dashboards/dashboards.md

 ![Upload Dashboard](../../img/dashboards/dash-upload.png)

-Sample templates to support real-life use cases can be found [here](https://github.com/absmach/magistrala-ui/tree/main/samples/dashboard-templates).
+Sample templates to support real-life use cases can be found in our [GitHub repository](https://github.com/absmach/magistrala-ui/tree/main/samples/dashboard-templates).

 ### Access a Dashboard